areenberg/MDPSolver/README.md

 #include "CBMmodel.h" //import a model

 ```
 Here `CBMmodel.h` accounts for the class that contains the MDP-model (in this example a condition-based maintenance problem).
-A guide on how to write your model-class is described later in this file.
+A guide on how to write your own model-class is described later in this file.

 Now define the parameters:
 ```